Hands on History

 Archaeology of Prince Wales Fort

-Parks Canada is pleased to partner with the Churchill Northern Studies Centre (CNSC) to offer this unique, first-time public archaeology experience at Prince of Wales Fort National Historic Site.
+Parks Canada is pleased to partner with the Churchill Northern Studies Centre (CNSC) to offer this unique public archaeology experience at Prince of Wales Fort National Historic Site.

 Instructor: Donalee Deck, Parks Canada archaeologist

-Cost: $2,195 per person (includes accommodations and meals at Churchill Northern Studies Centre)
+Cost: C$1,965 per person (includes accommodations and meals at Churchill Northern Studies Centre)

 Imagine living in a stone fort on the coast of Hudson Bay in the 1700s.
 Men who worked for the Hudson's Bay Company built, lived and worked at such a fort as labourers, tradesmen, traders and officers.
 Prince of Wales Fort served as a trading post, but was built for defensive purposes during the French and English rivalry for control of the territory and resources around Hudson Bay.